 2. Find out what will happen in the first appointment.
 Speak to the reception staff.
 Ask what to expect in that first appointment.
 If you are really nervous, some dentists may be happy to see you for a chat about your concerns.
 Busy NHS practices may not be able to provide this but will do a checkup in the first appointment.
 The point is that if you know what to expect.
 There are no surprises and it will be a much less stressful experience.

-3. Work out what makes you scared.
+3. Work out what causes your dental anxiety.
 Is it the chair?
 Is it seeing the kit?
 Is it the sound of the equipment?
 Was there a particular experience that put you off?

 4. Explain this to the dentist.
 If you know what makes you scared, you can tell your dentist and they can help.
 It may be that you are scared of the scratch when you have anaesthetic.
 If this is the case, your dentist might have some gel to put on first so that you don’t feel the scratch.

 5. Learn how to care for your teeth.
-This is the best tip I can give for any nervous patient.
+This is the best tip I can give for any nervous patient with anxiety about visiting the dentist.
 The better you care for your teeth, the less problems you will have.
 If you keep your teeth spotless and clean, you will prevent holes in your teeth.
 And if you prevent holes in your teeth, you will see less of your dentist.
 What could be better?

 There are some people that, whatever they try, they will not be able to get past that fear of having dental treatment.
 If you are one of those people, do not despair.
 There are ways that dentists can help you.